vcarosadev/VBoxVideo/README.md

 # VirtualBox Video Driver for NEXTSTEP 3.3 and Rhapsody Developer Release 2

-The code provided here can be distributed according to GNU Public License v3 (GPLv3), see the full license [here](/COPYNG).
+The code provided here can be distributed according to GNU Public License v3 (GPLv3), see the full license [here](/COPYING).

 ## Overview

 VBoxVideo is a video driver for **Oracle VirtualBox** virtual machines with **NEXTSTEP 3.3** or **Rhapsody Developer Release 2** operating systems.

-The driver has been tested on VirtualBox 5 on a Windows 7 host and VirtualBox Version 6 on a Windows 10 host with both NEXTSTEP 3.3 and Rhapsody Developer Release 2.
+The driver has been tested on VirtualBox Version 5 on a Windows 7 host and VirtualBox Version 6 on a Windows 10 host with both NEXTSTEP 3.3 and Rhapsody Developer Release 2.

 For more details about these operating systems and the implementation of the video driver please refer to the wiki page.

 ## Building the driver